Eyevinn/abr-player-chrome/README.md

 # Chrome plugin for HLS/MPEG-DASH playback

-Chrome extension that uses Eyevinn HTML player to be able to play HLS and MPEG-DASH "natively".
+Chrome extension that uses Eyevinn HTML player to be able to play HLS, MPEG-DASH and Smooth Streaming "natively".
 Based on [Eyevinn HTML Player](https://eyevinn.github.io/html-player)

 # License